nservant/HiC-Pro/README.rst

    [-h|--help]: help
    [-v|--version]: version

 1. Copy and edit the configuration file *'config-hicpro.txt'* in your local folder.
-See the `manual <MANUAL>`_ for details about the configuration file
+See the :ref:`manual <MANUAL>` for details about the configuration file
 2. Put all input files in a rawdata folder.
 The input files have to be organized with a folder per sample.
 3. Run HiC-Pro